 Legal Sports Betting In New Jersey

-Sports betting is now legal in New Jersey.
-You can bet online.
+Sports betting is legal in New Jersey.
+You can register and bet online at many betting sites.
 The State of New Jersey won its case in the Supreme Court of the United States on May 14, 2018, overturning the Professional and Amateur Sports Protection Act (PASPA) of 1992.
 A month later, Governor Phil Murphy signed into law the legalization of Sports Betting in the state, located at Casinos in Atlantic City , Racetracks throughout the state and online sports apps with the person located in New Jersey.
 So, gambling is legal in NJ.

 New Jersey was one of the first US states to legalize online gambling and in June of 2018, the state started to offer online sports betting.
 In order to engage in betting activities online or using a mobile device, bettors must be physically located in NJ to bet at operating sites.
 At this time, there are 8 different sportsbooks operating that support online and mobile sports betting.